sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   fact that the mock object is called and returns the prescribed value.
 So if the mock object is not called, the correctness of the unit test is not guaranteed.

+## Challenge exercise

+- For now, TimeEntryControllerTest is a unit test code, which does not use Spring context (and for a good reason).
+Now suppose you want to take advantage of Spring context - maybe you want to read property files using Spring's @TestPropertySource, for example -, how can you change the TimeEntryController.test?
+  (Create a new file called TimeEntryController2.test and change it)

 ## Slack channel tips